 What type of content do you primarily create?

-I’ve written about this prompt in my article about advanced prompts, but in essence, the Flipped Interaction pattern is when you ask the LLM to ask you questions before it provides an output.
+I've written about this prompt in my article about advanced prompts, but in essence, the Flipped Interaction pattern is when you ask ChatGPT to ask you questions before it provides an output.

 In tests, using this principle improved the quality of all responses for every model size.
 It improved quality the most for the largest models like GPT-3.5 and GPT-4, but it did impressively well in smaller models too.